Is your tax team experiencing burnout?

 21% of workers say their company does not offer any program to help alleviate burnout.

-1. Promote open communication – create an environment where team members feel safe discussing their stress levels.
-Regular check-ins and an open-door policy can help identify issues before they escalate.
+- Remote open communication – Create an environment where team members feel safe discussing stress levels.
+Regular check-ins and clear client communication help manage expectations

-2. Manage workloads – Distribute tasks more evenly and consider temporary hires or interns during peak seasons to lighten the load on your core team.
+- Manage workloads – Distribute tasks evenly and consider temporary hires or interim tax professionals during peak seasons

-6. Celebrate achievements – Recognize and celebrate the hard work of your team, both during and after tax season.
-This can boost morale and foster a sense of accomplishment.
+- Celebrate achievements – Recognize hard work during and after tax season to boost morale

 Burnout is a serious issue that can impact your tax team’s performance and well-being.
 By recognizing the signs and implementing proactive strategies, you can create a supportive work environment that not only enhances productivity but also prioritizes the mental health of your team.
 Remember, a well-rested and motivated tax team is a successful one.
 As we approach the busy season, let’s make sure we’re looking out for each other.